Using a package couldn't be simpler: if you're using

 InstalledPackageInfo: a package specification

-restriction to a single DLL on Windows is because the
+restriction to a single shared object is because the package

-package system is used to tell the compiler when it should
+system is used to tell the compiler when it should make an

 Building a static library is done by using the